Kehom/GodotAddonPack/readme.md

 The following addons are part of this pack:

+* DebugHelpers: Some scripts to aid with testing/debugging.
 * General: Contains a few "general use" scripts.
 * Network: Automates most of the networked multiplayer synchronization process, through snapshots.
 The addon sort of "forces" the creation of an authoritative server system.
 * Nodes: Some Godot scenes with attached scripts that are meant to be used by attaching instances within other scenes.
-* Smooth: Largely based on [Lawnjelly's](https://github.com/lawnjelly/smoothing-addon) Smoothing Addon, automates interpolation calculation of child nodes.
+* Smooth: Largely based on [Lawnjelly's Smoothing Addon](https://github.com/lawnjelly/smoothing-addon), automates interpolation calculation of child nodes.
 * UI: Custom user interface Control nodes.

 ## Installation